mkontani/nature-proxy/README.md

 <smart speaker device> ---> <this proxy api> ---> <irkit api>
 ```

-`Google Assistant` has ingredient util on ITFFF (speaking phrase can be used on next webhook),
+`Google Assistant` has ingredient util on IFTTT (speaking phrase can be used on next webhook),
 so `GoogleHome` is especially suitable.

 ## Setup